mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 RP2040 SEN5x Air Quality WebUI Monitor
 ======================================

-Self-contained micropython_ script for `RP2040-based controllers`_
-(e.g. `Raspberry Pi Pico`_ and its clones, but might work on non-RP2xxx devices too) to monitor air quality parameters (VOC, PM1.0, PM2.5, PM4, PM10 and such), using connected I²C Sensirion SEN5x sensor (e.g. SEN54_ or `SEN54 in a box`_)
+Self-contained micropython_ script for microcontrollers that can run micropython firmware (e.g. `RP2040-based`_ `Raspberry Pi Pico`_ or ESP32_ boards, and likely others), to monitor air quality parameters (VOC, PM1.0, PM2.5, PM4, PM10 and such), using connected I²C Sensirion SEN5x sensor (e.g. SEN54_ or `SEN54 in a box`_)
 and display/export that data via basic http web interface, with some charts there.